LoginRadius/docs/content/tutorial/android/index.md

 ## Implement Registration

-> Add a button to your application that calls below function for registration.
+> Add a button to your application that calls the below function for registration.

 Add the following code to implement registration: